Vigneshr2106/samsung-riscv/README.md

 This image displays the disassembled assembly code of a compiled C program, showing the instructions generated for the RISC-V instruction set architecture.

-<main>: Contains the main logic of the program.
+main: Contains the main logic of the program.

 Instructions for initializing the stack pointer (sp), performing arithmetic operations, and function calls like printf.

-<atexit>:Responsible for registering cleanup functions to be executed at the program's termination.
+atexit:Responsible for registering cleanup functions to be executed at the program's termination.

 Includes simple move (mv) and jump (j) instructions.

-<exit>: Final cleanup and termination routine.
+exit: Final cleanup and termination routine.
 Invokes any registered functions for resource deallocation and system restoration.